 - a.)
-Over the first week of the academic year students and their whanau will be required to attend an induction evening where the principal will explain the values, mission and culture, of the school, as well as its workings and roles of staff.
-The principal will explain that in enrolling students at the school there is an obligation on part of parents and whanau to work with the school in raising student achievement and ensuring student attendance. - b.)
-To implement this partnership between school, parents, a series of Whanau a Kura will be held during the academic year to formulate the school's strategic plan and monitor objectives and milestones with a clear focus on student achievement. - c.)
+Over the first week of the academic year students and their whanau will be required to attend an induction evening where the Lead teacher will explain the values, mission and culture, of the school, as well as its workings and roles of staff.
+The Lead teacher will explain that in enrolling students at the school there is an obligation on part of parents and whanau to work with the school in raising student achievement and ensuring student attendance. - b.)
+To implement this partnership between school, parents, a series of Whanau hui will be held during the academic year to formulate the school's strategic plan and monitor objectives and milestones with a clear focus on student achievement. - c.)
 To strengthen the school | parent | whanau partnership training will be provided to up-skill parents and whanau to enable them to participate in the good governance of the school.
 Central to this process is an understanding of the governance versus management roles and responsibilities. - d.)
 A sound communications strategy will enable the school whanau to kept abreast with developments.
+This will take the form of newsletters, articles in the BOP Times and Hui a Kura.